 Keep valuables out of sight

 Many burglaries are opportunistic.
-A thief peers through a window and sees something they like, then tries to get in.
 By keeping as many valuables out of sight as possible, you reduce the potential of your home becoming a target.

 House and car keys

-Keeping our car house and car keys within reaching distance might be convenient, but it also provides opportunity.
-Many break-ins happen when thieves fish for keys through letterboxes – so ideally, keep your keys out of sight and take them upstairs with you at night.
+Keeping your house and car keys within reaching distance might be convenient, but it also provides opportunity.
+Many break-ins happen when thieves fish for keys through letterboxes – so ideally keep your keys out of sight and take them upstairs with you at night.
 It’s worth remembering that some insurers will not pay out if there is no sign of forced entry.

 Motion sensor lights